St Martha's Hill

 St Martha's Hill is a landmark in St Martha in Surrey, England between the town of Guildford and village of Chilworth.
 It is the 18th highest hill in the county and on the Greensand Ridge, in this case at the closest point to the North Downs, commencing to the immediate north at the Guildown-Merrow Down in the parishes of Guildford and Merrow.
 The top of the hill provides a semi-panorama of Newland's Corner also in the Surrey Hills AONB.
-Its church is the main amenity of the small parish extending to the south into the streets of Chilworth, with some medieval stone incorporations from a 12th-century predecessor (rebuilt 1848-1850 by Henry Woodyer) and is a wedding venue mainly to outside the sparsely populated parish.
+Its church is the main amenity of the small parish extending to the south into the streets of Chilworth, with some medieval stone incorporations from a 12th-century predecessor (rebuilt 1848–1850 by Henry Woodyer) and is a wedding venue mainly to outside the sparsely populated parish.

 The knoll is crossed east-to-west by the Pilgrims' Way, which is otherwise on the North Downs.

 History

 The site contains several Megalithic and Neolithic artefacts, dating from as far back as 3500 BCE.
 Below the church there are five circular earthworks, believed to date back to the Bronze Age.
 They were excavated in 1953 but one has since been obliterated by the construction of a reservoir.

 There is a traditional belief that the original name of this hill was Saints and Martyrs Hill, the martyr being St Thomas of Canterbury.
 Another theory said to be supported by some medieval charters contends that chapel was named after its location on "marterhill".
-According to a local tradition the hill has this name due to it being the location where some early Christian martyres were burned in Saxon times.
+According to a local tradition the hill has this name due to it being the location where some early Christian martyrs were burned in Saxon times.

-Another curious historical note of this site is it being said to have been the location, until recently, of an ancient folk custom that took place on St. Martha's Hill on Good Friday seemingly until the end of the 19th Century.
+Another curious historical note of this site is it being said to have been the location, until recently, of an ancient folk custom that took place on St. Martha's Hill on Good Friday seemingly until the end of the 19th Century:

 "A custom, the origin of which is lost in the obscurity of time, prevails in the neighbourhood of Guildford of making a pilgrimage to St. Martha's (or Martyr's) Hill on Good Friday.
 Thither from all the countryside youths and maidens, old folks and children, betake themselves, and gathered together on one of the most beautiful spots in Surrey, in full sight of an old Norman church which crowns the green summit of the hill, beguile the time with music and dancing.
 Whatever the origin of this pilgrimage to St. Martha's, it is apparently one that commends itself to the taste of the present generation."